QuorumDMS/ftp-srv/README.md

 __Default:__ `{}`

 ##### `anonymous`
-If true, will call the event login after `USER`, not requiring a password from the user.
+If true, will allow clients to authenticate using the username `anonymous`, not requiring a password from the user.
+Can also set as a string which allows users to authenticate using the username provided.
+The `login` event is then sent with the provided username and `@anonymous` as the password.
 __Default:__ `false`

 ##### `blacklist`